XiaowenLi243/Xiaowen-Li.github.io/README.md

 There are two versions to implement MK-HSIC-Lasso, in the master branck, we modify codes based on HSIC-Lasso, optimising problems based on LARS :[https://github.com/riken-aip/pyHSICLasso].

-We also developped another version MK-HSIC-Lasso using coordinate descent. please see branch MK-HSIC-Lasso-CD.
+We also developped another version MK-HSIC-Lasso using coordinate descent with Dask. please see branch MK-HSIC-Lasso-CD.

 First make sure you have [Git](https://git-scm.com/downloads) installed on your computer.